Demi-urge/menace_sandbox/docs/sandbox_runner.md

 - `SANDBOX_WORKER_CHECK_INTERVAL` – frequency for verifying cleanup workers (default `30`).
 - `SANDBOX_CONTAINER_IDLE_TIMEOUT` – idle duration before pooled containers are removed (default `300`).
 - `SANDBOX_CONTAINER_MAX_LIFETIME` – maximum age of a pooled container in seconds (default `3600`).
+  Containers created by the sandbox runner that exceed this age are removed on startup even when the pool label is missing.
 - `SANDBOX_CONTAINER_DISK_LIMIT` – size limit for container directories; `0` disables the check.
 - `SANDBOX_CONTAINER_USER` – user specification passed to Docker containers when set.